Here you can follow the blow-by-blow account of my attempt to transform myself into a (regularly) published author.

 Roger Karp, "Butch"

-Marlene Ciampi, "Champ"- ADA
+Marlene Ciampi, "Champ"

 Raymond Guma, "Goom" - ADA